 A fundamental shift in our approach to food processing and consumption, particularly in Europe, is necessary.
 The FOX project introduces several innovative techniques, from low-oxygen juice extraction and gentle preservation that maintains the fresh taste and nutritional value of fruit juices, to sustainable low-temperature drying technologies that enhance the quality of dried fruits, vegetables, and mushrooms.
 Furthermore, the significance of sustainable packaging for fresh snacks and the upcycling of by-products from plant-based foods cannot be overstated.
 Our mobile units, equipped with innovative technology, enable on-site processing of fruits and vegetables.
-This not only reduces transportation costs but also ensures freshness and nutritional value are retained.
+The mild technologies in the FOX mobile solutions ensure freshness and nutritional value are retained.
 The flexibility of these units allows for operation in various locations, catering to the needs of small-scale farmers and producers in diverse environments.